MontrealAI/AGI-Agent-v0/README.md

 ## VII] Historical Comparables to the 2017 #PriorArt “Multi-Agent AI DAO”

+Just as **(1) Alan Turing’s Turing Machine (1936)** unified the logic of modern computing; **(2) DARPA’s ARPANET (1969)** catalyzed the internet’s decentralized networking; **(3) The Printing Press by Johannes Gutenberg (1440)** democratized information at a planetary scale; **(4) Bitcoin Whitepaper by Satoshi Nakamoto (2008)** disrupted finance with trustless, peer-to-peer transactions; and **(5) Ethereum Whitepaper by Vitalik Buterin (2013)** empowered a global ecosystem of programmable dApps—so too does **MONTREAL.AI’s 2017 #PriorArt “Multi-Agent AI DAO”** revolutionize how autonomous AI agents learn, collaborate, and self-govern on a secure blockchain by:

+- **Extending** beyond mere computation to real-time, goal-driven coordination among decentralized AI agents;

+- **Forging** an “Internet of Autonomous Decisions,” where unstoppable, trustless intelligence parallels ARPANET’s global connectivity;

+- **Democratizing** AI-driven governance akin to how printing pressed knowledge into every corner of society;

+- **Shifting** from trustless currency (Bitcoin) to trustless AI ecosystems that optimize entire economic sectors;

+- **Infusing** Ethereum-style smart contracts with self-evolving intelligence, heralding a Fifth Industrial Revolution marked by unstoppable agent synergy and boundary-pushing innovation.

 ### 1. Alan Turing’s Turing Machine (1936)

 - **Significance:** Established the theoretical bedrock of modern computing.